Gyöngy Laky

 Her monograph Gyöngy Laky: Screwing with Order, assembled art, actions and art practice, designed by browngrotta arts, Connecticut, browngrotta.com, was released by Arnoldsche Art Publishers, Germany, in August 2022 (328 pages).
 The book includes essays by Mija Riedel and David M. Roth with a foreword by Jim Melchert.
 Laky’s monograph documents her award-winning sculpture practice from the 1960s to present.

-Gyöngy Laky, Midnight in the 6th, 2018, apple, acrylic paint, screws, plastic animals, 38 x 19 x 2.5 inches, $22,000
+Gyöngy Laky, Family Tree, 2018, apple, acrylic paint, screws, plastic animals, 38 x 19 x 2.5 inches, $22,000

 Gyöngy Laky, More Than A Thumb, 2018, telephone wire, ½ x 4½ x 6 inches, photo courtesy of the artist, $4,000